Consensys/doc.tessera/docs/HowTo/Generate-keys.md

 ## Securing private keys

 Generated private keys can be encrypted with a password.

 This is prompted for on the console during key generation.
 After generating password-protected keys, the password must be added to your configuration to ensure Tessera can read the keys.

 The password is not saved anywhere but must be added to the configuration else the key will not be able to be decrypted.

 Passwords can be added to the json config either inline using `"passwords":[]`, or stored in an external file that is referenced by `"passwordFile": "Path"`.

+!!!note
-Note that the number of arguments/file-lines provided must equal the total number of private keys.
+    The number of arguments/file-lines provided must equal the total number of private keys.
     For example, if there are 3 total keys and the second is not password secured, the 2nd argument/line must be blank or contain dummy data.

 Tessera uses Argon2 in the process of encrypting private keys.
 By default, Argon2 is configured as follows:

 ```json
 {